dallascard/SBSCD/README.md

 10. Evaluate:
 `python -m semeval.evaluate_semeval --basedir <basedir>`

-Scripts have also been included for various other parts the paper:
+Scripts have also been included for various other parts the analysis:

 1. Getting the top replacement terms:
 `python -m semeval.get_top_replacements --basedir <basedir>`